Pigzaum/nise_sph_cpp/README.md

-# A Neighborhood-Inflated Seed Expansion with SPHead Hubs C++ implementation
+# A Neighborhood-Inflated Seed Expansion with Spread Hubs C++ implementation

 A C++ implementation of the Neighborhood-Inflated Seed Expansion with Spread Hubs method (NISE-SPH) [[1](#references)] algorithm.
 The NISE-SPH is an overlapping community detection algorithm proposed by Whang, Gleich and Dhillon (2019) [[1](#references)].